leews2001/GLSL_Mandlebrot/README.md

 - **5**: Set max iteration to 12000
 - **Esc**: Quit

+[^1]: In 32-bit precision mode, artifacts will begin to appear in much shallower zoom scale, around 1e7.

 Status of the framerate, max iteration, and precision mode is displayed in the windows title bar.